 Similar to alpha GPC, this is a precursor and a powerful one at that.
 It stimulates the brain in a different way than A-GPC and some consider it to be better.
 There is a lot of evidence that CDP choline not only helps to improve memory formation, but is a neuroprotective that aids against neuronal decay and memory loss.

-Moving into synthetic compounds, centrophenoxine is a cholinergic drug that can help improve cognitive abilities and can even reverse memory decline.
-The scientific evidence for this drug is lacking compared to the first two, but centrophenoxine works uniquely within the choline system and has lots of anecdotal evidence on forums like Longecity and Reddit.
+Moving into synthetic compounds, centrophenoxine is a cholinergic enhancer that can help improve cognitive abilities and can even reverse memory decline.
+The scientific evidence for this enhancer is lacking compared to the first two, but centrophenoxine works uniquely within the choline system and has lots of anecdotal evidence on forums like Longecity and Reddit.

 SImilar to centrophenoxine, the PRL-8-53 nootropic is synthetic and doesn’t have a high quantity of research, but has promising results.
 In one study, PRL-8-53 increased memory formation by 87.5 – 105%.
 The single study that is oft-cited suggests that working memory is unchanged with PRL-8-53, but those are large improvements nonetheless.